philzook58/philzook58.github.io/_notes/prolog.markdown

 wordpress_id: 1865
 ---

+See also:
+- Datalog
+- Constrained Horn Clauses

+<https://github.com/philzook58/lips-minikanren> trying to use lips sccheme for minikanren in browser

 <https://github.com/aprolog-lang/aprolog> alpha prolog.
 Nominal logic.
 What the heck is that again?

 old title: prolog, scheme,racket, lambdaprolog, What the Hell is LogicT / Guanxi notes